 Our Board of Directors

 SMUD is owned by its customers, who elect a seven-member Board of Directors.
 Each director represents a different geographic area or "ward."
-During their four-year terms, their job is to establish policies and values about how we serve you and to set the long-term direction SMUD will take as we move forward in the 21st Century.
+During their four-year terms, their job is to establish policies and values about how we serve you and to set the long-term direction SMUD will take as we move forward.
 We invite you to read our Strategic Directions, which spell out our vision for the future, our role in the community and how we're managed.

 The Board of Directors: